SteinGates07/Generative_AI_Research_49825529/README.md

 This is the README file which provide some information.
-We wiill keep on updating data here.
+We will keep on updating data here.